Seven Oaks House Museum & Ross House Museum

 10:00 a.m. - 4:00 p.m.

-Wednesday - Saturday
+Wednesday - Sunday

-Admission is by donation.
+Admission is by donation via cash or card.

-Guided tours are available during open hours.
+Guided tours are available by donation during open hours.

-Please contact us to schedule group tours.
+Please contact us to schedule group tours:

-where to find us
+Where to find us

 Accessibility

-Follow us
+Contact us

-The traditional territory of the Anishinaabeg and Ininíwak, the land of the Dakota and the homeland of the Red River Métis.
+Seven Oaks House Museum & Ross House Museum sit on Treaty One land: The traditional territory of the Anishinaabeg and Ininíwak, the land of the Dakota and the homeland of the Red River Métis.

 Contact us:

-Eric Napier Strong - Curator / Manager
+Tracey Turner - Curator / Manager

 Seven Oaks House Museum